 Function expressions are used to define computed fields that will be included in your query results.
 TopK currently supports three main function expressions:

-: Calculates relevance scores using the BM25 algorithm for keyword searchvector_distance(field, vector)
+: Calculates relevance scores using the BM25 algorithm for keyword searchsemantic_similarity(field, query)

 The BM25 score is a relevance score that can be used to score documents based on their text content.